Root Awakening

 “The guy from Osaka.
 I printed the email.”

 Dale looked at him.
-The thing he had been prepared for — the diplomatic work of witnessing Alex’s brave performance of happiness, the careful project of not letting pity show — was nowhere he could locate.
-Alex’s contentment did not require witness.
-It was not producing itself for him.
-It simply existed in the room.
+The thing he came prepared for had evaporated.
+The diplomatic work of witnessing Alex’s brave performance of happiness, the careful project of not letting pity show: he couldn’t find it anywhere.
+Alex’s contentment didn’t require witness.
+It wasn’t performing for him.
+It occupied the room on its own terms.

-“You look like you’re doing well,” Dale said, and registered the inadequacy of this immediately, the way the sentence sealed off exactly the territory it was pointing toward.
+“You look like you’re doing well.”
+He registered the inadequacy immediately, the way the sentence sealed off exactly the territory it was pointing toward.

 The question arrived clean, without pressure.
 No interrogation in it.
 No trap.
 Dale’s prepared answer rose immediately, smooth and self-deprecating, ready to redirect.